f1se4/portfolio/md/airbnb/part1.md

 ![png](/static/notebooks/airbnb/images/output_14_0.png)

-Now the price filter is going to be changed till we have some values that belongs to the 'normal' expected price, to try to avoid in our future model any inconsistence because outliers.
-Here you have the last result, I have let some outliers to let the future model to detect some trend or non obvious behaivour.
+Now we need to filter the price to delete statistical outliers, to try to avoid in our future model any inconsistence because outliers.

 ```python
 airbnb_pub = airbnb_pub.loc[(airbnb_pub.price <=150) & (airbnb_pub.price>0)]